How to Choose a 3PL WMS in 2026: 10 Things to Check Before You Buy

 Order Management and Fulfillment

-• Wave, batch, and single-order pick modes
+• Wave, batch, and single-order picking modes

 Billing and Invoicing